-- They represent a range in unsigned integer space, where the left number is included, but the right is not. - Their notation is hexadecimal. - They are left justified, and right-padded with zeros. - A prefix means: anything less than the right value. - A postfix means: anything greater than or equal to the LHS value.

-• A plain - denotes the full keyrange.
+- They represent a range, where the left number is included, but the right is not. - Their notation is hexadecimal. - They are left justified. - A prefix means: anything less than the right value. - A postfix means: anything greater than or equal to the LHS value. - A plain denotes the full keyrange.